ehlesp/smallab-k8s-pve-guide/G017 - Virtual Networking ~ Network configuration.md

       Here will be listed all the interfaces connected to this bridge.
 Right now this list has to be left empty in this bridge.
 Notice that, in the `vmbr0` bridge, the `enp3s0` interface appears listed in this field.

     - `Comment`\
-      Here you could enter a string like `K3s cluster inner networking` (**K3s** will be the Kubernetes distribution used to set up the cluster later).
+      Here you could enter a string like `K3s cluster inner networking` (Rancher K3s will be the Kubernetes distribution used to set up the cluster later).

-3. Click on `Create` and you'll see your new `vmbr1` Linux bridge added to the list of network devices:
+3. Click on `Create` to see your new `vmbr1` Linux bridge added to the list of network devices:

     ![Linux Bridge created pending changes](images/g017/pve_node_system_network_linux_bridge_created_pending_changes.webp "Linux Bridge created pending changes")

-    You'll see that:
+    Realize that:

     - The `Apply Configuration` button has been enabled.
     - Your new Linux bridge has been added to the network list, **but is not active**.